Pontus: The Greek Primordial God of the Sea

 “From Pontus and Sea, the tribes of fishes.
 From Ocean and Tethys, the Oceanides — namely Melite, Ianthe, Admete, Stilbo, Pasiphae, Polyxo, Eurynome, Euagoreis, Rhodope, Lyris, Clytie, Teschinoeno, Clitenneste, Metis, Menippe, Argia.

 He states that Pontus is the son of Aether and Earth (Gaia) and lists the latter’s offspring.
-As you can see, the list is filled with cosmogenic deities.
+The list is filled with cosmogenic deities.
 They all possess somewhat omniscient traits that tie deep into the human psyche.
-Grief, Wrath, Lamentation, Vengeance and then, finally, Pontus.
+Grief, Wrath, Lamentation, Vengeance, and then, finally, Pontus.

 Pontus’ name is written at the very end as if it is the one foundation that holds all of them together.
 This also reflects Hesiod’s idea of the planet being surrounded by a layer of water on top of which everything (including land) resides.
 Pontus’ name, alongside such powerful sentiments of the human brain, only further emphasizes his importance as a primordial god looking over the lifeline of ancient Greece.